randcod/Crazy-Skirmish-AI/README.md

 # Skirmish Pro
-New AI Mod for Warhammer 40 000: Dawn of War - Soulstorm based on Dawn Of Skirmish SS
+New AI Mod for Warhammer 40 000: Dawn of War - Soulstorm based on Dawn Of Skirmish SS.

+Please note, the main goal of this AI is to improve its game level, so that AI can be a worthy opponent to strong players.
+Functions like dancing, harrasing etc will be enabled by default and you cannot disable them!
+This AI made for work only with "Insane" level of complexity.
+The remaining levels have not been tested and their work is not guaranteed!

 ### Developers of the original Skrimish AI